2018 recital series

 concert #1 - Charm & Tradition

 This concert features Carl Schmidt on piano and Dan Russell on violin.
 Performing a stunning program of meditative, wholesome, romantic and virtuosic chamber music.
 Works by PÄRT, MOZART, BRAHMS and FRANCK.

 concert #2 - Excitement & Flair

-Christian Lillicrap plays a French double manual harpsichord, together with Dan Russell on violin.
+Christian Lillicrap plays a French double manual harpsichord, together with Dan Russell on violin and Andrew Wilson on cello.
 An exciting program full of virtuosic Italian Baroque music by TARTINI, CORELLI, BIBER, VIVALDI and J.S BACH.

 concert #3 - Heart & Soul